wh-alice/mig_visualstudio/vs/test/how-to--set-up-your-test-agent-to-run-tests-that-interact-with-the-desktop.md

 ---
-title: "How to: Set Up Your Test Agent to Run Tests that Interact with the Desktop | hehe" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Set Up Your Test Agent to Run Tests that Interact with the Desktop" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-tfs-dev14"